Peak District and Derbyshire

 The first property to be acquired by the National Trust in the Peak District

-Get outdoors this autumn with some of the most spectacular walks in the country
+Get outdoors and enjoy some of the most spectacular walks in the country

 Explore the White Peak with a walk from Ilam Park to the stepping stones at Dovedale.